WTKX-FM

+History and content

-In November 2014 the station studio's and broadcast center was moved to in Mobile, Alabama to be consolidated with other iHeartMedia facilities.
+In November 2014 the station studio and broadcast center was moved to Mobile, Alabama to be consolidated with other iHeartMedia facilities.
 In early 2020, WTKX opened a downtown Pensacola office and studios.

-WTKX features syndicated personalities "Lex & Terry" in morning drive.
+WTKX features syndicated personalities "Lex & Terry" on the morning drive.

 The station broadcasts in HD Radio and formerly carried "Hit Nation Junior" on its HD2 sub-channel.

 WTKX has been a rock radio station for over 43 years as it was first established as TK-101 in 1978.
 The station was sold to ClearChannel in 1996, ending its run as an independent station programmed in-house.

-Local on-air personalities and alumni include: APD/MD "Mark The Shark" Dyba (deceased 2019), PD/OM Joel Sampson, Candy Cullerton (now AM Drive at WYCT-FM Pensacola), Steve Smith, PD Strummer, Linda J, Greg Golden, Dave Collins, Bedpan Andy, Rick Allen, Scott Free, Nick At Nite, Rory Suchet, Mike Ondako, Scotty, Suzy Boe, Alex, Lalaine, Linda Lawrence, Elvis Jones, Nick Flynn, Dick Danger, Gus Brandt, and Jon Stewart, Jeffrey Stevens, and Chip Nelson a.k.a.
+Local on-air personalities and alumni include: APD/MD "Mark The Shark" Dyba (deceased 2019), PD/OM Joel Sampson, Candy Cullerton (now AM Drive at WYCT-FM Pensacola), Steve Smith, PD/MD Strummer, Linda J, Greg Golden (Linda J/Greg Golden = Nuts & Honey), PD Ken Clark, Dave Collins, Tommy Robinetti (Dave Collins/Tommy Robinetti = Tommy & Collins), Bedpan Andy, Rick Allen, Scott Free, Nick At Nite, Rory Suchet, Mike Ondako, Scotty, Suzy Boe, Alex, Lalaine, Linda Lawrence, Elvis Jones, Nick Flynn, Dick Danger, Gus Brandt, plus Jon Stewart, Jeffrey Stevens, and Chip Nelson a.k.a.
 The Breakfast Flakes.

+1985 saw Mark Dagwell assume the PD reins with J.D.Stone doing afternoon drive and handling the MD duties.
+The local newspaper, The Pensacola News Journal, held a contest to see who was the most popular DJ in the area and Stone won the competition.